szgrune/PG-Co/kimino.md

 ![](./assets/img/Kimino About Screenshot.png)

-# APPROACH
+# ABSTRACT

-Using tools ranging from Google Analytics to GA Instance and our own qualitative findings based on our training in e-commerce best practices, we sought to create an enhanced user experience of Kimino online by enhancing content, communication and technology.
+We overhauled Kimino's digital profile by redesigning their website and introducing Klaviyo email marketing to their customer base.
+We used data collected with tools ranging from Google Analytics to General Instance to craft a unique user experience centered around maximizing e-commerce revenues while remaining faithful to Kimino's elegant identity and emphasis of traiditional Japanese farming methods.
 # ART DIRECTION

 <div class="split-img-text">
     <figure>
         <img src="./assets/img/Fukujiro Smile.png">
         <figcaption align="center">
-            Fukujiro, a generational Yuzu farmer on Shikoku in Kochi Prefecture.
+            Fukujiro with his son and grandson drinking yuzu sparklng water in Shikoku.
         </figcaption>
     </figure>
     <p>
-        George, acting as Kimino’s Art Director/Creative lead, produced content for social and email campaigns with photo and videography teams working on Kimino’s partner farms in Shikoku.
-Scenes included the Japanese pastoral landscape, focusing especially on Yuzu farmers.

     </p>
 </div>